ethersync/ethersync/book/src/file-ownership.md

 # File ownership

 Ethersync synchronizes edits immediately to each peer.
-Sometimes the peer has the file already open, sometimes not.
+Sometimes the peer has the file already open in an editor, sometimes not.
 In order to deal with different situations, we are using a concept called "ownership".
 Either the daemon or the editor can have it, it's like a token who is allowed to change the file.

 ## Daemon has ownership

-The daemon has ownership if *no editor is connected to it*.
+The daemon has ownership of a file if it *is not open in an editor on that computer*.
 In this case the daemon is allowed to write the changes some other connected daemon makes to a file directly to the disk.

 ## Editor has ownership